Evamel/Exercice-Cadavre-Exquis-Eva/README.md

 But one day, everything went wrong...

 What a surprise when he met **Johnny Cadillac** ordering the last of the carrot of the market

+Without any hesitation, the hungry little rabbit **jumped** on Johnny, **grabbed** the carrot Mr Cadillac had just bought, and ate it in one bite.
+The other clients could only see a food induced madness in the eyes of our little rabbit, until he finished swallowing the delicious looking carrot.
+Back to normal, the little rabbit wondered why Johnny Cadillac was on the ground, and ,more importantly, *why he was on top of him*.